People for the Ethical Treatment of Animals: Campaigns and consumer boycotts

-The group has also been criticized for aiming its message at young people.
-Your mother Kills Animals features a cartoon of a woman attacking a rabbit with a knife.
+Some campaigns have been particularly controversial.
+Newkirk was criticized in 2003 for sending a letter to Palestine Liberation Organization leader Yasser Arafat asking him to keep animals out of the conflict, after a donkey was blown up during an attack in Jerusalem.

 To reduce milk consumption, it created the "Got Beer?" campaign, a parody of the dairy industry's series of Got Milk? ads, which featured celebrities with milk "mustaches" on their upper lips.
 When the mayor of New York, Rudy Giuliani, was diagnosed with prostate cancer in 2000, PETA ran a photograph of him with a white mustache and the words "Got prostate cancer?" to illustrate their claim that dairy products contribute to cancer, an ad that caused an outcry in the United States.
 After PETA placed ads in school newspapers linking milk to acne, obesity, heart disease, cancer, and strokes, Mothers Against Drunk Driving and college officials complained it encouraged underage drinking; the British Advertising Standards Authority asked that the ads be discontinued after complaints from interest groups such as The National Farmers' Unions.

 In August 2011, it was announced that PETA will be launching a soft pornography website in the .xxx domain.
 PETA spokesperson Lindsay Rajt told the Huffington Post, "We try to use absolutely every outlet to stick up for animals," adding that "We are careful about what we do and wouldn't use nudity or some of our flashier tactics if we didn't know they worked."
 PETA also used nudity in its "Veggie Love" ad which it prepared for the Super Bowl, only to have it banned by the network.
 PETA's work has drawn the ire of some feminists who argue that the organization sacrifices women's rights to press its agenda.
 Lindsay Beyerstein criticized PETA saying "They're the ones drawing disturbing analogies between pornography, misogyny and animal cruelty."

 PETA has approached cities to pressure them to change their names, including Fishkill, New York in 1996, Hamburg, New York in 2003, and Commerce City, Colorado in 2007.